 When I started my journey on the web many years ago my first locations to find new artists were forums, then Myspace, then Facebook.
 Today it is Instagram and this is also where the following artist caught my attention.
-I like the way he shows not only the portraits he takes but also the story of how how gets there and how the people he portrays react to it.
-So I asked him if he’d give me this interview and he said yes. 🙂 So here are his answers:
+I like the way he shows not only the portraits he takes but also the story of how he gets there and how the people he portrays react to it.
+So I asked him if I could interview him and he said yes. 🙂 So here are his answers:

 Please introduce yourself: